 Wildlife in Bandon

 Visitors can also spot a variety of seabirds, such as pelicans and gulls, along the coast and at the nearby Oregon Islands National Wildlife Refuge.
-Whether you're an experienced birder or simply enjoy the beauty of nature, birdwatching in Bandon is a must-do activity that offers a unique glimpse into the rich natural diversity of the Oregon coast.
+Whether you're an experienced birder or simply enjoy the beauty of nature, birdwatching in Bandon is a must-do activity that offers a unique glimpse into the rich natural diversity of the south coast.

-Port Orford is very close to Bandon
+Port Orford is Very Close to Bandon

-What is Bandon Oregon Known For?
+What is Bandon Known For?

 The festival includes live music and performing arts, classic cars and farm equipment, carnival rides, sports, shopping, dining, and contests.
 (Check their website for ongoing updates)

-Where is a good place to stay in Bandon?
+Where is a Good Place To Stay in Bandon?

 RELATED: 26 Prime Oregon Coast Campgrounds